Enterprise-CMCS/mac-fc-security-hub-collector/README.md

 ## Description

 This tool pulls findings from AWS Security Hub and outputs them for consumption by visualization tools.
-To use this tool, you need one of the following, depending on whether you provide team data via Athena or a JSON file:
+To use this tool, you need one of the following, depending on whether you provide team data via the Teams API or a JSON file:

-To configure with an Athena table:
+To configure with the Teams API:

-- an Athena table of teams to accounts that follows the [format expected by the Athena library](https://github.com/Enterprise-CMCS/mac-fc-macbis-cost-analysis/blob/250739e71c9617344a584aab82d5785334c37bba/pkg/athenalib)
-- an S3 bucket for Athena query outputs
+- an API key for the Teams API
-- a single IAM role that is valid for all of the accounts in the Athena table
+- a single IAM role that is valid for all of the accounts in the Teams API

 To configure with a JSON team map: